 As Canadians, health-wise, we know we have it pretty good.
 We have a robust life expectancy (83 years), world-class doctors, scientists and health-care facilities and – thanks to Tommy Douglas’s gift of universal healthcare – access to those practitioners and the services they provide.
-It’s little wonder we rarely consider exactly what is critical illness insurance.
+It’s little wonder we rarely understand questions such as: exactly what is critical illness insurance, how does does critical illness insurance work, is critical illness insurance worth it, how to compare critical illness policies in Canada, and when to buy critical illness insurance?

 But even a cursory glance at health statistics will show, that sadly, that’s just not true.